-This programme will not be offered in any academic year if, in the sole discretion of the University of the Free State, a sufficient number of enrolments cannot be secured to render the programme sustainable.
+This programme will not be offered in any academic year if, in the sole discretion of the UFS, a sufficient number of enrolments cannot be secured to render the programme sustainable.

 Note that the total minimum credits required to obtain this programme leading to the qualification is 373.